-At Bayview Recovery in Portland, OR, we provide information to help our clients make informed decisions about drug abuse treatment.
+At Bayview Recovery, we provide information to help our clients make informed decisions about drug abuse treatment.
 Understanding how state and federal laws compare can help you understand your rights and the risks you may face in recovery.
 Decriminalization refers to removing drugs from the list of federally criminalized drugs.
 Selling, using, or possessing these drugs can result in legal ramifications such as fines or jail time.

 What Is Decriminalization vs. Legalization?